-Class read:
+Class Read:

 Every class across the school is read to by an adult on a regular basis, fostering a love for reading through exposing the children to high quality literature.
-Teachers are encouraged to choose challenging texts that will uncover new vocabulary and themes, opening up discussions around the language of books.
+Teachers are encouraged to use a variety of mediums (newspaper articles, video clips, extracts from novels etc.) to teach reading and to choose challenging texts that will uncover new vocabulary and themes, opening up discussions around the language of books.